Trump impeachment hearing: Sondland followed 'president's orders' on Ukraine | DW | 20.11.2019

 US Ambassador to the European Union Gordon Sondland told an impeachment hearing on Wednesday that he was directed by President Donald Trump to work with his personal lawyer Rudy Guiliani on pressuring Ukraine.

-Sondland said in prepared remarks that Giuliani had sought to push Ukrainian President Volodymyr Zelenskiy to investigate the 2016 US election and the son of former Vice President, and potential 2020 election rival, Joe Biden.
+Sondland said in prepared remarks that Giuliani, acting on Trump's wishes, had sought to push Ukrainian President Volodymyr Zelenskiy to investigate the 2016 US election and the son of former Vice President, and potential 2020 election rival, Joe Biden.

 "We followed the president's orders," Sondland told an open hearing of the House Intelligence Committee.
 "We did not want to work with Mr Giuliani.
 Simply put, we played the hand we were dealt."